Want travel clothes for men? My husband is a male model and will show you what to pack!

 Back up: How did my spouse get this modeling gig?
-Well, back in 2015, I was contacted by the clothing company, prAna (yes, it’s capitalized like that) to see if I’d like to photograph their travel line for my site.
+Well, back in 2015, I was contacted by the clothing company, prAna (yes, it’s capitalized like that, and all links to their site here are affiliates) to see if I’d like to photograph their travel line for my site.

 When I started this site in 2009, I never dreamed I’d get to work with fashion companies like this, but it is a delight!

 Anyhoo, prAna provided clothes for both me AND my husband for that 2015 shoot, and as you can see from the resulting travel fashion article we photographed in Ireland, my spouse triumphed in his first round in front of the camera.

 But this wasn’t just for show.
 It turned out that Colin really and truly LOVED his prAna gear.
 I did, too, and both of us ended up wearing the clothes constantly in the years following that article.